mnottale/linux-desktop-critters/README.md

 Pass on the command line a folder containing your animation frames.

-They must be in the format "<animname>_0<framenum>.png".
+They must be in the format "ANIMNAME_0FRAMENUM.png".

-animname must include the followings:
+ANIMNAME must include the followings:

     walk run jump bite idle sit standing sitting howl